letsencrypt/cp-cps/CPS.md

 ### 6.1.3 Public key delivery to certificate issuer

-Subscriber Public Keys are communicated to ISRG electroncially via the ACME protocol.
+Subscriber Public Keys are communicated to ISRG electronically via the ACME protocol.

 ### 6.1.4 CA public key delivery to relying parties